 April 4, 2017 -

-The 7th District Court of Appeals rules that the Civil Rights Act prohibits workplace discrimination against LGBT employees, after Kimberly Hively sues Ivy Tech Community College for violating Title VII of the act by denying her employment.
+The 7th Circuit Court of Appeals rules that the Civil Rights Act prohibits workplace discrimination against LGBT employees, after Kimberly Hively sues Ivy Tech Community College for violating Title VII of the act by denying her employment.

 District of Columbia residents can now choose a gender neutral option of their drivers license.
 DC residents become the first people in the United States to be able to choose X as their gender marker instead of male or female on driver's licenses and identification cards.
 Similar policies exist in Canada, India, Bangladesh, Australia, New Zealand and Nepal.